Tax Office FAQ

 Make checks, money orders or cashier’s checks payable to: City of Dover P.O.
 Box 15558, Wilmington, DE 19886-5558.
 Note: Please provide the location number, located at the top of your bill when making your payments to ensure the payment is applied to the proper account.

-The Register is on display April 01 of each year at the Library, City Hall and the Assessor's Office.
+The Register is on display April 01 of each year at the Library, City Hall, the Tax Office, and on the City of Dover website.

-Yes, the City Of Dover currently requires all applicants to reapply every year for the Senior Citizen Property Tax Exemption.
+Yes, the City Of Dover currently requires all applicants to reapply every year for the Senior Citizen Property Tax Reduction.

-You must be 60 before March 1st of the year the exemption is filed.
+You must be 65 before March 1st of the year the reduction is filed.

-No, your name must be on the deed and you must live at the residence in order to qualify for the exemption.
+No, your name must be on the deed and you must live at the residence in order to qualify for the reduction.

 Please contact the Register of Wills at (302) 744-2330.

-The Assessor is a City Council Appointed Official, whose duties are to discover, list, and place a value on all taxable real property in the city, in a uniform manner.
+The Assessor is a City Council Appointed Official or Contractor, whose duties are to discover, list, and place a value on all taxable real property in the city, in a uniform manner.

 City of Dover Ordinance requires property assessments based on fair market value.
 Estimating the market value of your property is a matter of determining the price a typical buyer would pay for it in its present condition.
 Some factors the assessor considers are: what similar properties are selling for, what it would cost to replace your property, the rent it may earn, and any other factors that affect value.
 IT IS IMPORTANT TO REMEMBER THAT THE ASSESSOR DOES NOT CREATE THIS VALUE, BUT RATHER INTERPRETS WHAT IS HAPPENING IN THE MARKET PLACE.